Die materials and wear in stamping AHSS

 Advanced high-strength steels (AHSS) are used extensively in the automotive industry to help improve crash safety and reduce weight.
 With the increased strength of AHSS, however, come dramatically increased springback and forming load (and, therefore, contact pressure) compared to milder steel grades.

 In many cases, forming pressures are increased on purpose to reduce springback, but this can contribute to increased tool wear and galling.
-Therefore, it is neccessary to explore the use of new tool materials and surface modifications.1
+Therefore, it is necessary to explore the use of new tool materials and surface modifications.1

 Figure 1 summarizes the principal modes of tool failure related to die wear and the steps required to avoid these failures,2 defined as follows: